 Fentanyl or methadone are safer options in patients with renal impairment, who require a strong opioid, because they

 have no clinically significant active metabolites (unlike morphine and, to a lesser extent, oxycodone).
-Discussion with
+In many cases,

-a renal physician is recommended in patients with a creatinine clearance < 30 mL/min.
+nephrologist is recommended in patients with eGFR < 30 mL/min/1.73m2

-This audit aims to help you identify patients who have been dispensed oxycodone and then to consider whether or not this
+This audit aims to help you identify patients who have been prescribed oxycodone (excluding those with cancer or another terminal condition) and then to consider whether or not